jekyll/minima/_posts/2020-10-04-inner-compass.md

 #### **Emotions**

 - **Being angry is never the answer.** Control your anger.
 So it does not control you.
-Anger seldoms bring you anything good.
+Anger seldom brings you anything good.
 It obstructs your rational thought process.
 Don't respond or act when you are angry.
 Breathe in.
 Let it go.
-Act once your anger subsides.**
+Act once your anger subsides.

 #### **Taking care of yourself**

 - **Make health your top priority.** There is nothing more important than your health.
 There is no wealth, no fame, no power without good health.
 Health precedes everything else.

 - **Be an optimist.** Optimism should be your default strategy.
 Pessimism is intellectually seductive and the arguments always sound smarter.
 But it leads you nowhere.
 No one is excited by pessimists.
 No one wants to really follow a pessimist.
+Over the long term, the future is decided by optimists.

 - **Stay away from negative people.** Vibes are contagious.
+The impact of negativity is magnified when we talk about it, no matter what we say.
 Surround yourself with people who increase your energy.
 Run far away from those who drain it (Vampires).

 - **Do not hold onto negative criticism.** Critics will always be loud and clear.
 It doesn’t matter how you choose to live your life — whether you build a business or work a corporate job; have children or choose not to have children; travel the world or live in the same town all of your life; go to the gym 5 times a week or sit on the couch every night — whatever you do, someone will judge you for it.
 There will always be haters and difficult people.
 For one reason or another, someone will find a reason to project their insecurities, their negativity, and their fears onto you and your life, and you’ll have to deal with it.
-Criticism and negativity from difficult people is like a wall.
+Criticism and negativity from difficult people are like a wall.
 We are more likely to remember to this negative criticism than praise.
 And if you focus on it, it you’ll run right into it.
 You’ll get blocked by negative emotions, anger, and self-doubt.
 Your mind will go where your attention is focused.
 If you're dealing with criticism, then don't let the wall keep you from seeing the road.
 Focus on the path ahead.

 - **Do not hold grudges.** If you do, it is only going to make your life bitter.
 Life becomes much easier when you learn to accept an apology you never get.
 When someone is nasty, rude, hateful, or mean with you, pretend they have a disease.
 That makes it easier to have empathy towards them which can soften the conflict.
 Sometimes good people act badly.
 You continue to do what is right.
 Release the grudge as if it was a poison.
 Let it go.